top of page

 Studying geography gives you the opportunity to travel the world via the classroom, learning about both the physical and human environment.
 You’ll understand how geography impacts your life every day and discover the key opportunities and challenges facing the world.

-Over the two year GCSE course you will cover lots of interesting topics.
+Over the two-year GCSE course, you will cover lots of interesting topics.
 Living with the physical environment will allow you to discover more about the challenge of natural hazards and the living world, physical landscapes of the United Kingdom and human interaction with them.
 This unit develops an understanding of the tectonic, geomorphological, biological and meteorological processes and features in different environments.
 It provides you with the knowledge about the need for management strategies governed by sustainability and consideration of the direct and indirect effects of human interaction with the Earth and the atmosphere.
 Challenges in the human environment is concerned with human processes, systems and outcomes and how these change both spatially and temporally.
 You will develop an understanding of the factors that produce a diverse variety of human environments; the dynamic nature of these environments that change over time and place; the need for sustainable management; and the areas of current and future challenge and opportunity for these environments.

 Homework / Independent Learning